Titanis: Skull and neck function

-A 2010 study by Degrange and colleagues of the medium-sized phorusrhacid Andalgalornis, based on Finite Element Analysis using CT scans, estimated its bite force and stress distribution in its skull.
+A 2010 study by Degrange and colleagues of the medium-sized phorusrhacid Andalgalornis, based on finite element analysis using CT scans, estimated its bite force and stress distribution in its skull.
 They found its bite force to be 133 Newtons at the bill tip, and showed it had lost a large degree of intracranial immobility (mobility of skull bones in relation to each other), as was also the case for other large phorusrhacids such as Titanis.
 These researchers interpreted this loss as an adaptation for enhanced rigidity of the skull; compared to the modern red-legged seriema and white-tailed eagle, the skull of the phorusrhacid showed relatively high stress under sideways loadings, but low stress where force was applied up and down, and in simulations of "pullback" where the head returned to its normal position.
-Due to the relative weakness of the skull at the sides and midline, these researchers considered it unlikely that Andalgalornis engaged in potentially risky behavior that involved using its beak to subdue large, struggling prey.
-Instead, they suggested that it fed on smaller prey that could be killed and consumed more safely by swallowing it whole.
-Alternatively, if Andalgalornis did target large prey, Degrange et al. conjectured that it probably used a series of well-targeted repetitive strikes with the beak in an "attack-and-retreat" strategy.
-Struggling prey could also have been restrained with the feet, despite the lack of sharp talons.

 A 2012 follow-up study by Claudia Tambussi and colleagues analyzed the flexibility of the neck of Andalgalornis based on the morphology of its neck vertebrae, finding the neck to be divided into three sections.
 By manually manipulating the vertebrae, they concluded that the neck musculature and skeleton of Andalgalornis were adapted to carrying a large head and for raising the head after the neck had been fully extended.
 The researchers assumed same would be true for other large, big-headed phorusrhacids.
+A 2012 thesis by Degrange found phorusrhacids to have had far greater bite forces than assumed previously, with the large-bodied taxa like Titanis having a bite force of 1,000~2,000N.

 A 2020 study of phorusrhacid skull morphology by Degrange found that there were two main morphotypes within the group, derived from a seriema-like ancestor.
 These were the "Psilopterine Skull Type", which was plesiomorphic (more similar to the ancestral type), and the "Terror Bird Skull Type", which included Titanis and other large members, that was more specialized, with more rigid skulls.
 Despite the differences, studies have shown the two types handled prey similarly; the more rigid skulls and resulting larger bite force of the "Terror Bird" type would have been an adaptation to handling larger prey.